charliecalvert/CloudNotes/Assignments/FirebaseLogin.md

 ## Turn it in

 Run **firebase deploy** to push your site to the cloud.
-Submit a link to your site.
+Submit a link to your firebase site.

 You will need to edit this line in ElvenHelp.js: